 Like all apples, crabapples have seeds with trace amounts of amygdalin, a substance that breaks down into cyanide.
 However, large numbers of seeds must be chewed and swallowed to have a serious impact.
 Since crabapples are generally sour and unpalatable to humans, there is little chance that many seeds will be digested.

 |Mature Size||15–20 ft. tall, 12–20 ft. wide (occasionally larger)|

 |Flower Color||White to pink|

-|Hardiness Zones||4 to 8 (USDA)|
+|Hardiness Zones||4–8 (USDA)|

 |Native Area||North America, Europe, Asia|

 Select a location with plenty of sun, not too close to a foundation, and a good distance away from other large trees.
-Follow general rules for tree planting: loosen the root ball gently, use soil amendments (peat moss and coffee grounds both help keep soil slightly acidic), dig the hole twice as large as the root ball, and water frequently and deeply during those first few weeks.
+Follow general rules for tree planting: Loosen the root ball gently, use soil amendments (peat moss and coffee grounds both help keep soil slightly acidic), dig the hole twice as large as the root ball, and water frequently and deeply during the first few weeks.

 When planting, be sure to add plenty of organic soil amendments to give your tree roots a good start.
 Rich soil with good drainage is ideal, and they prefer a slightly acidic soil pH.